onewithhammer/web-driver-io-tutorial/README.md

 ## TO DO

 * use WDIO as the test runner - DONE
+  * see wdio config files
 * show example of CI (Travis) - DONE
 	* see .travis.yml file for more details
-* should assertion lib - DONE
+* show more should assertion lib examples
   * show examples deepEqual()
   * show examples of property()
   * show examples of instanceOf()
+* show chai assertion lib examples

 ## License